 Breaking down the similarities and differences between the two available options will show you how a dental implant offers many more benefits than a dental bridge.
 After a thorough evaluation, Dr. Doroshenko will be able to let you know if you qualify for an implant or if a bridge is a better route for you.

-An implant actually replaces the tooth root, which will preserve the bone better thus preventing bone loss.
-Your neighboring teeth do not need to be ground-down with dental implants.
-With a traditional dental bridge, the dentist will need to grind down the anchor teeth to make room for the two dental crowns.
+An implant actually replaces the tooth root, which will preserve the bone better, thus preventing bone loss.
+Your neighboring teeth do not need to be ground down with dental implants.
+With a traditional dental bridge, the dentist must grind down the anchor teeth to make room for the two dental crowns.

-An implant will only replace the single tooth and does not involve the neighboring teeth.
+An implant replaces only the single tooth and does not involve the neighboring teeth.
 In the long run, an implant-supported crown is easier to care for and will last much longer.
-While the implant itself will last a lifetime, you may need to replace the dental crown every fifteen years.
+While the implant post will last a lifetime, you may need to replace the dental crown every fifteen years.
 But it can last a lifetime if cared for properly.

 Not everyone will qualify for dental implants.
 Generally speaking, a good candidate for a dental implant is in optimum health and possesses sufficient jaw bone structure for the titanium screw or post.